 Best For: Long trips, large amounts of ice needed, more secure storage

 Description: At 65 quarts the Pelican Products ProGear Elite Cooler is a great option for those looking to head out for longer trips.
-It comes in at just under $400, but that’s not bad when you consider all the features that it has.
 The wide latches make sure the lid stays down when you want it to but also unhook easily, even when wearing gloves.

 Not only that but there’s an easy-to-use sloped drain that you can even attach to a hose and 2” insulation to keep ice for up to 10 days.
 With a variety of colors to choose from, this cooler is held with handles on either side which are molded in and hinged for stability.